-Same streets, twice as much rage!
+Streets Of Rage II: same streets, twice as much rage!

 Everything you loved about Streets of Rage but bigger, badder, and bolder.
 The camera is closer to the action, the players all have much better moves, and the game feels like an updated, polished version of the original.

 So, calling the police car in to defeat all of the cronies around you was fun on the original version, but working together to pull off special moves is far more exciting than just calling in the boys in blue!

 We could have done with Earthworm Jim’s Barn Blaster on some of those levels, come to think of it!